19 November 2020

-The ING Investment Strategy
+The ING investment strategy

 What is an investment strategy?

-Can I prepare an investment strategy myself?
+Can I draw up an investment strategy myself?

-You can do it yourself, if you know enough about financial markets and are able to regularly spend time on your investments.
+You can do it yourself, if you know enough about financial markets and you are able to regularly spend time on your investments.
 Your investment strategy should be both robust and flexible in order to reach your goals in a range of market circumstances.

 How do I follow an investment strategy?

-How does the investment strategy of the ING take shape?
+How does ING’s investment strategy take shape?

-Who drafts the ING investment strategy?
+Who determines the ING investment strategy?

 What does the current ING investment strategy look like?